-With regard to the Allen Cahn Equation, we will consider two different scenarios, highlighting different aspects of the physics behind the equation.
-For each of these two scenarios, we formulate quantitative measures in order to be able to quantitatively question the accuracy of the numerical solutions.
+Concerning the Allen Cahn Equation, we will consider two different scenarios, highlighting different aspects of the physics behind the equation.
+For each of these two scenarios, we formulate quantitative measures to be able to quantitatively question the accuracy of the numerical solutions.

 In the first scenario, we consider the motion of a planar interface between two phases at different energy density levels.
-The low energy phase is expected to grow on the expense of the high energy phase, which induces a motion of the interface between them at a velocity being proportional to the constant energy density difference $\mu_0$.
+The low energy phase is expected to grow at the expense of the high energy phase, which induces a motion of the interface between them at a velocity proportional to the constant energy density difference $\mu_0$.
 The scenario is realized as a quasi 1D problem $[0;L=100]\times[0;W=1]$, where the interface normal direction is pointing in the x-direction and the use of simple von Neumann boundary conditions with zero phase field fluxes at the borders of the rectangular domain is legitimate.
 The realization of this scenario with tilted interface orientations including the formulation of appropriate boundary conditions on the borders of the rectangular domain is discussed in detail in \cite{fleckFrictionlessMotionDiffuse2022}.
-In this highly symmetric quasi 1D case, the scenario can be quantitatively evaluated by means of the existing analytic solution for the phase field:
+In this highly symmetric quasi-1D case, the scenario can be quantitatively evaluated using the existing analytic solution for the phase field:

 where the time dependence of the central interface position $\Tilde{x}$ is given by, $\Tilde{x}(t) = x_0 + {M \mu_0 t} /{\gamma}$, with the initial position at $x_0 = 20$.
-To investigate the impact of arithmetic complexity on computational efficiency, we will seek an approximation of a real-valued function $\phi (x,t)$ in one spatial dimensions on a $[0;100]$ grid with equispaced vertices.
+To investigate the impact of arithmetic complexity on computational efficiency, we will seek an approximation of a real-valued function $\phi (x,t)$ in one spatial dimension on a $[0;100]$ grid with equispaced vertices.

-We can now start applying the proposed methodology, as described above in section \ref{sec:baseline} and in accordance with Figure \ref{fig:decision-process}.
+We can now start applying the proposed methodology, as described above in section \ref{sec:baseline} and following Figure \ref{fig:decision-process}.
 That is, we follow the path of the flowchart from top to bottom.
 We first classify the hardware scale according to P1 in the figure.
 The given hardware architecture, that is, ~an 8-core CPU system, falls well below the established recommendation for the threshold of partitioned problems which is at least 50 workers.
 Therefore, there is no need from a hardware side for massive parallelism.